Opticos/gwsl/index.md

 Meh...
 That doesn't sound too great.
 GWSL2 stands for Graphical WSL2.
 WSL in turn stands for Windows Subsystem for Linux. :-)

+### Great.
+But there are other XServers for Windows.
+Why should I use GWSL2?

+There are several alternative XServers for Windows 10.
+Some are proprietary (and expensive).
+Some have not been updated for years.

+GWSL2 Builds on the VCXSRV XServer.
+One of the best open source Windows Xservers.
+GWSL2 uses VCXSRV as a backend but adds many useful features.

+GWSL2 is Free.

 ### System Requirements

 Windows 10 Version 2004